ericmjl/thesis/text/01-introduction.md

 2       |  A
 3       |  C

+Table: Toy example of sequence states at a position in a multiple sequence alignment. {#tbl:seq-stats}

 We may assume a model of evolution that follows the following sequence mutation (transition) probabilities:

 letter  |  A     |  T     |  G     |  C